mozilla/ecosystem-platform/docs/explanation/content-server-architecture.md

 See [L10n in the content and auth servers](../reference/localization).

-## Settings

-Settings is a mess.
-Run away.
-[Rewrite this in React](#converting-to-react).

 ## Converting to react

-There have been rumblings of "let's rewrite the whole thing in React!", from me included (Shane).
-Stepping back, a *lot* of blood, sweat, and tears went into creating the content server, and a *lot* of non-obvious gotchas were solved.
-I'm not against a big rewrite, but doing so needs to be done with eyes wide open.
-It's going to be hard and require multiple man-quarters to complete.

 Conversion to React would primarily clean up the Views, however, Views are only one aspect of the the content-server's duties.
 Much more challenging than the Views are screen->screen transitions depending on the integration type, and